Leoleojames1/ollama_agent_roll_cage/README.md

 Miniconda for modular python virtual environments: https://docs.anaconda.com/free/miniconda/miniconda-install/

-Once you have conda installed open the command line and name your new vEnv whatever you want with:
+Once you have conda installed open the command line and name your new vEnv whatever you want with python version 3.11 as 3.12 has dependency issues:
 ```
 conda create -n ollamaEnvPy311 python=3.11
 ```